Hamiltonian formulation of general relativity and post-Newtonian dynamics of compact binaries: Generalized ADM formalism for spinning objects

 where the first line comprises pure orbital, i.e., spin-independent, Hamiltonians.
 The Hamiltonians from the second and the third line are explicitly given above.
-The NNLO spin-orbit $H_{\textrm{SO}}^{\textrm{NNLO}}$ and spin1-spin2 $H^{\textrm{NNLO}}_{S_{1}S_{2}}$ Hamiltonians were obtained by \cite{hartung-13}, their explicit forms can be found in Appendix \ref{app:spinH}. \cite{levi3-16} derived, applying the EFT method to extended bodies, the NNLO spin-squared Hamiltonians $H^{\textrm{NNLO}}_{S_{1}^2}$ and $H^{\textrm{NNLO}}_{S_{2}^2}$; we do not display them explicitly, as their derivation is not yet fully confirmed.
-All the Hamiltonians with labels containing linear momenta $p_1$ or $p_2$ and those quartic in the spins were derived by \cite{hergt2-08,hergt1-08} with the aid of approximate ADMTT coordinates of the Kerr metric and application of the Poincar\'e algebra.\footnote{ The $H_{S_1^4}$ and $H_{S_2^4}$ terms were incorrectly claimed to be zero by \cite{hergt2-08}.} Their generalizations to general extended objects were achieved by \cite{levi-15}, where also for the first time the Hamiltonians $H_{S_1^4}$ and $H_{S_2^4}$ were obtained (correcting \citealp{hergt2-08}).
-All the Hamiltonians cubic and quartic in the spins and displayed in Eq.\ \eqref{allH} are explicitly given in Appendix \ref{app:spinH}.
-Notice that not all Hamiltonians from Eq.\ \eqref{allH} are necessarily given in the ADM gauge, because any use of the equations of motion in their derivation has changed gauge.
+The NNLO spin-orbit $H_{\textrm{SO}}^{\textrm{NNLO}}$ and spin1-spin2 $H^{\textrm{NNLO}}_{S_{1}S_{2}}$ Hamiltonians were obtained by \cite{hartung-13}, their explicit forms can be found in Appendix \ref{app:spinH}. \cite{levi3-16} derived, applying the EFT method to extended bodies, the NNLO spin-squared Hamiltonians $H^{\textrm{NNLO}}_{S_{1}^2}$ and $H^{\textrm{NNLO}}_{S_{2}^2}$.
+All the Hamiltonians cubic and quartic in the spins were derived by \cite{hergt2-08,hergt1-08} with the aid of approximate ADMTT coordinates of the Kerr metric and application of the Poincar\'e algebra.\footnote{ The $H^{\textrm{LO}}_{S_1^4}$ and $H^{\textrm{LO}}_{S_2^4}$ terms were incorrectly claimed to be zero by \cite{hergt2-08}.} Their generalizations to general extended objects were achieved by \cite{levi-15}, where also for the first time the Hamiltonians $H^{\textrm{LO}}_{S_1^4}$ and $H^{\textrm{LO}}_{S_2^4}$ were obtained (correcting \citealp{hergt2-08}).
+All the Hamiltonians cubic and quartic in the spins and displayed in Eq.~\eqref{allH} are explicitly given in Appendix~\ref{app:spinH}.
+Notice that not all Hamiltonians from Eq.~\eqref{allH} are necessarily given in the ADM gauge, because any use of the equations of motion in their derivation has changed gauge.
 E.g., for spinless particles the highest conservative Hamiltonian in ADM gauge is $H_{\textrm{2PN}}$.